AmoghArakere/Netflix-data-analaysis/README.md

 # Netflix-data-analaysis
-Used AWS Quicksight and S3 Bucket
+Used AWS Quicksight to visualize the data and S3 Bucket to store the data.